tsdataclinic/scout/README.md

 docker-compose -f docker-compose.yml up
 ```

-Note if you see an error about max_map_count you need to increase that number with a command like
+Note if you see an error about max_map_count then you need to increase that number with the following command:

 ```
 sudo sysctl -w vm.max_map_count=262144